scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 This section explains the SCION key concepts, including authentication, control- and data plane.

-## Authentication
+## The Control-Plane PKI

 SCION's control plane relies on a public-key infrastructure called the **control-plane PKI (CP-PKI)**, which is organized on ISD-level.
 Each ISD can independently build its own roots of trust, defined in a file called **trust root configuration (TRC)**.

-**Note**: This section describes the SCION authentication concept on a very high level.
-A much more detailed description of SCION's authentication is available in {{I-D.dekater-scion-pki}}.
+**Note**: This document describes the SCION control-plane PKI on a very high level.
+For a detailed specification of the SCION control-plane PKI, see {{I-D.dekater-scion-pki}}.

-### The Control-Plane PKI (CP-PKI)
+### Control-Plane PKI - Overview

+Authentication in SCION is based on digital certificates that bind identifiers to public keys and carry digital signatures that are verified by roots of trust.
+SCION allows each ISD to define its own set of trust roots, along with the policy governing their use.
+Such scoping of trust roots within an ISD improves security, as compromise of a private key associated with a trust root cannot be used to forge a certificate outside the ISD.
+An ISD's trust roots and policy are encoded in the TRC, which has a version number, a list of public keys that serves as root of trust for various purposes, and policies governing the number of signatures required for performing different types of actions.
+The TRC serves as a way to bootstrap all authentication within SCION.
+Additionally, TRC versioning is used to efficiently revoke compromised roots of trust.

-Trust within each isolation domain is anchored in the trust root configuration (TRC) file.
-Each TRC contains a collection of signed root certificates, which are used to sign CA certificates, which are in turn used to sign AS certificates.
+Each TRC consists of a collection of signed root certificates, which are used to sign CA certificates, which are in turn used to sign AS certificates.
 The TRC also includes ISD-policies that specify, for example, the TRC's usage, validity, and future updates.
-A TRC is a fundamental component of an CP-PKI.

-The initial TRC in an ISD is called the **base TRC**.
-This base TRC constitutes the ISD's trust anchor.
-It is signed during a signing ceremony and then distributed throughout the ISD.
-All entities within the ISD obtain the initial TRC with an offline mechanism such as a USB flash drive provided by a trusted AS, like the relevant ISP, or with an online mechanism that relies on a trust-on-first-use (TOFU) approach.
-However, all updates to the base TRCs are performed in a straightforward process that does not require any manual or out-of-band action (such as a software update), see [TRC Update and Verification](#update).
+A TRC is a fundamental component of an ISD's control-plane PKI.
+The so-called **base TRC** constitutes the ISD's trust anchor and thus axiomatically trusted.
+It is signed during a signing ceremony by so-called voting ASes and then distributed throughout the ISD.
+All ASes within an ISD must be pre-loaded with the currently valid base TRC of their own ISD.

+### Overview of Certificates, Keys, and Roles

+All certificates used in SCION's control-plane PKI are in X.509 v3 format [RFC5280].
+Additionally, the TRC contains self-signed certificates instead of plain public keys.
+Self-signed certificates have the following advantages over plain public keys: (1) They make the binding between name and public key explicit; and (2) the binding is signed to prove possession of the corresponding private key.

+All ASes in SCION have the task to sign and verify control-plane messages.
+However, certain ASes have additional roles:

+- **Core ASes**: Core ASes are a distinct set of ASes in the SCION control plane.
+For each ISD, the core ASes are listed in the TRC.
+Each core AS in an ISD has links to other core ASes (in the same or in different ISDs).
+- **Certification authorities (CAs)**: CAs are responsible for issuing AS certificates to other ASes and/or themselves.
+- **Voting ASes**: Only certain ASes within an ISD may sign TRC updates.
+The process of appending a signature to a new TRC is called "casting a vote"; the designated ASes that hold the private keys to sign a TRC update are "voting ASes".
+- **Authoritative ASes**: Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
+They start the announcement of a TRC update.

+### TRC Updates

+There are two types of TRC updates: regular and sensitive.
+A *regular* TRC update is a periodic re-issuance of the TRC where the entities and policies listed in the TRC remain unchanged, whereas a *sensitive* TRC update is an update that modifies critical aspects of the TRC, such as the set of core ASes.
+In both cases, the base TRC remains unchanged.
+If the ISD's TRC has been compromised, it is necessary for an ISD to re-establish the trust root.
+This is possible with a process called trust reset (if allowed by the ISD's trust policy).
+In this case, a new base TRC is created.
+For more details on a trust reset, see {{reset}}.

 {{chain}} shows the TRC trust chain and associated certificates.
 TRC 1 is the base TRC, and TRC 2 and 3 constitute updates to this base TRC.
 TRC 2 must be verified using the voting certificates in TRC 1.
 Control-plane (CP) root certificates are used to verify other CP certificates (which are in turn used to verify path-segment construction beacons PCBs).

-Each SCION AS must hold a private key (to sign PCBs) and a certificate attesting that it is the rightful owner of the corresponding public key.
-One of the main roles of the TRC is thus enabling the verification of **AS certificates** and PCBs.

 ~~~~
                                TRC 2